nazarkopelchak/NutritionTracker/README.md

   - Navigate to Settings (Click on the account profile picture, which is located at the top right corner of the screen)
   - Enable Developer Options (Go to > **About** section and tap 7 times on the **Play Store version** option)
   - Once you get the "You are now a developer!" prompt, you will now see the **Developer options** section in the **Settings>General**
-  - Navigate to Developer optiions, and enable **Internal app sharing** switch.
+  - Navigate to Developer options, and enable **Internal app sharing** switch.
   - Done

 ## Installation